The Course Design Institutes at the Vanderbilt Center for Teaching

 In support of Vanderbilt’s DIVE (Design as an Immersive Vanderbilt Experience) initiative, the Course Design Institute will include an optional introduction to design thinking for faculty interested in incorporating design thinking projects into their courses.
 Design thinking, also called human-centered design, is an approach to creative problem solving useful in a wide variety of contexts.

 As articulated by DIVE, design thinking consists of five steps: empathize, define, ideate, prototype, and test.
 Learning and applying this process can help students to tackle open-ended or ill-defined problems with creative confidence; to hear, understand, and value the perspectives of others; and to be resilient in the face of failure, knowing that the first solution to a problem is not always the best solution.

 Design thinking isn’t the only way to bring a “Students as Producers” approach to a course, but it’s an interesting and useful way.
 For Course Design Institute participants who opt in to the design thinking session, the institute will provide an introduction to design thinking and assistance in crafting course assignments and assessments that feature human-centered design.

-Elements of the Course Design Institute are based on similar institutes hosted by the University of Virginia Center for Teaching Excellence and the Ohio State University Center for the Advancement of Teaching.
-Below is the schedule from 2017.
-Check back here to view the 2018 schedule.
+Elements of the Course Design Institutes are based on similar institutes hosted by the University of Virginia Center for Teaching Excellence and the Ohio State University Center for the Advancement of Teaching.
+Below is the 2018 faculty institute schedule.